-If there's one thing Czech cuisine is famous for, it's dumplings!
-Bread dumplings, potato dumplings or sweet fruit dumplings.
-In today's article, I am going to present you with a delicious summer recipe for dumplings filled with fresh strawberries.
-It's quick and easy and the whole family will love it!
+If there is one thing Czech cuisine is renowned for, it is dumplings!
+Whether bread dumplings, potato dumplings, or sweet fruit dumplings, they are a staple.
+In today's article, I am excited to share a delightful summer recipe for dumplings filled with fresh strawberries.
+It is quick, easy, and sure to be a hit with the whole family!

 ➜ About the recipe

-Czech jahodové knedlíky are small dumplings, each filled with a fresh strawberry.
-The strawberries are wrapped in a thin dough made from 'tvaroh' cheese, flour and egg.
+Czech Jahodové knedlíky are small dumplings, each filled with a fresh strawberry.
+The strawberries are wrapped in a thin dough made from Tvaroh cheese or any other plain fresh or cream cheese, flour and eggs.

-The dumplings are then boiled in water and served warm in halves as a main dish or dessert.
-They are usually sprinkled with icing sugar, drizzled with melted butter and decorated with a dollop of sour cream.
+The dumplings are then boiled in water and served warm, halved, as a main dish or dessert.
+They are usually sprinkled with icing sugar, drizzled with melted butter, and topped with a dollop of sour cream or shredded Farmers cheese.

 MY TIP: Looking for more ideas to satisfy your sweet tooth?
 These yeast dough fruit dumplings are a fantastic treat and one of the Czech national dishes!